Get started - it's free!

 Adjust Tailscale access rules

-Once 1Password XAM (Kolide) posture integration is configured and your devices have device posture attributes that reflects their signals as reported by 1Password XAM (Kolide), you can use that device posture attribute as part of your posture rules.
+After you configure 1Password XAM (Kolide) posture integration, and your devices have device posture attributes that reflect their signals as reported by 1Password XAM (Kolide), you can use those device posture attributes as part of your posture rules.

-For example, to only allow access to tag:production from devices that are reported as good by 1Password XAM (Kolide) agent, you can create a new posture and use it as part of a corresponding access rule:
+For example, to only permit access to tag:production from devices that are reported as good by the 1Password XAM (Kolide) agent, you can create a new posture and use it as part of a corresponding access rule:

 "postures": {